 Dr. McDonald is an avid researcher.
-She was recently named as a finalist in the International Clarinet Association's Research Competition at Clarinetfest 2021 for her reserach, "Accommodating Learning Differences in the Clarinet Studio: Private Teacher Experiences and Pedagogical Guidelines."
+She won the first prize in the International Clarinet Association's Research Competition at Clarinetfest 2021 for her research, "Accommodating Learning Differences in the Clarinet Studio: Private Teacher Experiences and Pedagogical Guidelines."

 The Clarinet magazine.
 Please visit their website